sapmat/WatchList/frontend/README.md

 V - Change ratings
 V - Add new item
 V - Delete item
-Search
 V - Backend + mongoose
 Sort
-Make it more global (with groups)
+Make it more global (with groups and accounts)
+Days range correct to selected month
+REWORK CSS